playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-intro-to-components/index.md

 > Once again, I have to add a minor asterisk next to this code sample.
 Right now, if you update the `inputDate` value after the initial render, it will not show the new date string in `FileDate`.
 This is because we're setting the value of `dateStr` and `labelText` only once and not updating the values.
 >
-> Each framework has a way of live-updating this value for us, as we might usually expect, by [utilizing a derived value](/posts/ffg-fundamentals-derived-values), but we'll touch on that in a future section.
+> Each framework has a way of live-updating this value for us, as we might usually expect, by [using a derived value](/posts/ffg-fundamentals-derived-values), but we'll touch on that in a future section.

 ## Props Rules